-To apply for the William Ah Ket scholarship, lawyers will need to submit an unpublished paper of no more than 10,000 words (including footnotes, appendices and tables) on a topic dealing with equality, diversity and the law, by 1 November 2017.
+To apply for the William Ah Ket scholarship, lawyers will need to submit an unpublished paper of no more than 5,000 words (including footnotes, appendices and tables) on a topic dealing with equality, diversity and the law.

 William Ah Ket Scholarship application form

-Applications for the 2017 William Ah Ket Scholarship have now closed.
+Applications for the 2019 William Ah Ket Scholarship are now open.

 For more information, email firstname.lastname@example.org